• Home

 Recommended Video

 Shares of the company have climbed to record levels in recent weeks, pushing its market capitalization sharply higher—from $270 billion at the end of 2025 to about $347 billion as of Feb.
 10. The stock, which has roughly doubled over the past 12 months to an all-time high of $742, has vastly outperformed such tech behemoths as Apple (up 20%) and Microsoft (up about 1%).
 And investors are betting that Caterpillar’s growing exposure to data centers, energy infrastructure, and AI-related demand hasn’t peaked yet.
-In fact, over the past 12 months, Caterpillar has ranked as the number-one best performer in the Dow.
+In fact, over the past 12 months, Caterpillar has ranked as the No. 1 best performer in the Dow.

 While Caterpillar is well known for its bright yellow construction site vehicles, it has greatly broadened its business mix to include energy and power systems, and resource and mining equipment.
 Caterpillar CEO Joseph Creed first joined the company in 1997 and has served in various roles, including CFO for the energy and transportation segment and interim CFO.
 Creed was named Caterpillar’s chief operating officer in 2023 and became CEO on May 1, 2025.

-The company’s strategy is “centered on three pillars for profitable growth: commercial excellence, being the advanced technology leader, and transforming how we work—all built upon a foundation of continued operational excellence,” Creed said on the Jan.
+The company’s strategy is “centered on three pillars for profitable growth: commercial excellence, being the advanced technology leader, and transforming how we work—all built upon a foundation of continued operational excellence,” Creed said on a Jan.
 29 earnings call.

 Caterpillar (No. 64 on the Fortune 500) reported fourth-quarter and full-year results that exceeded Wall Street expectations.
-Full-year sales and revenues reached a record $67.6 billion, the highest in the company’s history, driven by solid demand across its construction, resource, and energy businesses.
+Full-year sales and revenue reached a record $67.6 billion, the highest in the company’s history, driven by solid demand across its construction, resource, and energy businesses.
 Adjusted earnings per share (EPS) for the year totaled $19.06, while fourth-quarter adjusted EPS came in at approximately $5.16, above analysts’ forecasts in the mid-$4 range.

 The company also reported a record order backlog of $51 billion, up about 70% from a year earlier, highlighting strong demand visibility entering 2026.
 Total full-year sales increased 4% compared with the prior year, and Caterpillar generated robust free cash flow, further strengthening its balance sheet.